kentauyeung/javascript30/README.txt

-Practicing JS with assignments from https://javascript30.com/
+Learning JS with assignments from https://javascript30.com/